Robert-van-Engelen/Forth500/manual.md

 Fortunately, Forth500 protects its data and floating point stacks against under- and overflows.
 It also guards against dictionary overflow.
-Accidental infinite loops can be terminated by pressing BREAK to abort execution, which is checked in loops and when calling secondaries (Forth subroutines).
+Accidental infinite loops can be terminated by pressing BREAK to abort execution, which is also checked in loops and when calling secondaries (Forth subroutines).

 If necessary, the PC-E500(S) recovers from a crash with a soft reset.
 You can recover your work after you saved the Forth500 program state to the E: or F: